LibrePhotos/librephotos/apps/backend/README.md

 ## What is it?

 - LibrePhotos is a fork of Ownphotos
-- Self hosted Google Photos clone, with a slight focus on cool graphs
+- A self-hosted open source photo management service, with a slight focus on cool graphs
 - Django backend and React frontend

 ### Contributions